Stop guessing with high-end RC cars.

 It is intended as the first step in a structured inspection and service workflow.

-• Detailed service and inspection checkpoints
+• Service and inspection checkpoints

 • Baseline setup and tuning notes